IoT Solutions for the Electric Vehicle Industry

 We take care of all the agreements with local operators so you don’t have to.
 Using our extensive global roaming network, your EV charging stations can connect to networks in nearly every market in the world.
 In countries where roaming is not available due to regulation, we can help you find viable solutions (including eUICC technology) together with our established local operator partners.

-A Guide to the Future of Electric Vehicle Charging
+The Future of Electric Vehicle Charging

 Telenor ranks among the top 10 IoT operators globally and in the top 3 in Europe by volume and is the clear market leader in the Nordics.